Unesty/LudumDare48/README.md

 Theme: Deeper and Deeper.

-A game about Haron delivering the souls on the Styx river through Dante's 9 circles of hell.
+A game about Haron delivering the soul on the Styx river through Dante's 9 circles of hell.